 Many of the observed trends and use cases described in ITU-R M.2083 apply as well to communication infrastructures which do not belong to the IMT domain because they do not rely on high-velocity scenarios or on licensed radio spectrum.
 IEEE 802 technologies are mainly deployed in communication infrastructures outside of the IMT domain, and may require enhancements to address the emerging requirements of future communications.

-The goal of this activity is to assess emerging requirements forr IEEE 802-based communication infrastructures, identify commonalities, gaps, and trends not currently addressed by IEEE 802 standards and projects, and facilitate building industry consensus towards proposals to initiate new standards development efforts.
+The goal of this activity is to assess emerging requirements for IEEE 802 wireless and higher layer communication infrastructures outside of the IMT domain, identify commonalities, gaps, and trends not currently addressed by IEEE 802 standards and projects, and facilitate building industry consensus towards proposals to initiate new standards development efforts.
 Topics concerning enhanced cooperative functionality among existing IEEE standards in support of network integration will be encouraged.
+Findings related to existing IEEE 802 standards and projects are forwarded to the responsible working groups for further considerations.

 Related Work